shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 \item The model was highly sensitive to model specifications for acoustic-visual (AV) survey catchability and recruitment.
 The reference model fixed AV survey catchability at a reasonable value (1.0) given the survey design and Black Rockfish biology.
 Reconciling the signal in the biological data (which suggests a lower population size and status) versus the AV and tag surveys (which suggest high stock sizes and status) is a major uncertainty.

 \item Parameters that were estimated in the reference model include male and female $L_{\infty}$ and $k$, recruitment deviations starting in 1980, equilibrium recruitment ($lnR_0$), and extra survey variance.
-Length-based selectivity parameters in the final reference model were fixed to values previously estimated (i.e., pre-STAR panel reference model) and the length composition data was replaced with marginal age composition data to lessen the effect the lengths were having on the assessment.
+Length-based selectivity parameters in the final reference model were fixed to values previously estimated (i.e., pre-STAR panel reference model) using the the length composition data which was subsequently dropped from the final model to lessen the effect the lengths were having on the assessment.

-\item The estimated spawning output at the beginning of 2023 was 617 million of eggs (meggs; ~95 percent asymptotic intervals: 483 to 752 meggs), which when compared to unfished spawning output (1,445 meggs) gives a relative stock status level of 43 percent (approximate 95 percent asymptotic intervals: 36 to 50 percent).
+\item The estimated spawning output at the beginning of 2023 was 674 million of eggs (meggs; ~95 percent asymptotic intervals: 487 to 861 meggs), which when compared to unfished spawning output (1,490 meggs) gives a relative stock status level of 45 percent (approximate 95 percent asymptotic intervals: 36 to 54 percent).
 Currently the stock is estimated above the management target of $SO_{40\%}$ in 2023 and is estimated to have remained above the target since 2014.

 \item  Fishing intensity (1 - SPR) has fluctuated around the estimated SPR rate fishing intensity target of 0.50 (1 - $\text{SPR}_{50\%}$) since 1980.
-The spawning output equivalent to 40 percent of the unfished spawning output ($\text{SO}_{40\%}$) calculated using the SPR target ($\text{SPR}_{50\%}$) was 644.7 meggs.
+The spawning output equivalent to 40 percent of the unfished spawning output ($\text{SO}_{40\%}$) calculated using the SPR target ($\text{SPR}_{50\%}$) was 664.9 meggs.
 The Black Rockfish population in Oregon at the start of 2023 is estimated to be 1.08 times (above) $SO_{40\%}$, and fishing intensity during 2022 is estimated to be 1.18 times (above) the fishing intensity rate of $\text{SPR}_{50\%}$.
-Sustainable total yield, landings plus discards, using $\text{SPR}_{50\%}$ is estimated at 407 mt.
+Sustainable total yield, landings plus discards, using $\text{SPR}_{50\%}$ is estimated at 422 mt.

 \end{itemize}